GEORGE5961/GEORGE5961.github.io/_pages/about.md

 ======
 School of Electronic Information and Electrical Engineering, Sep.
 2015 to Jun.
 2020 (expected)

-* Bachelor of Software engineering
+* Bachelor of Software Engineering
 * Major GPA: 85.96/100, 3.62/4.3

 Publications